crcardenas/tree_distance/README.md

 ```

 4 - optional 3D pca that may reveal clusters that the 2d plots didnt.
 Helpful in subset of treefiles if a cluster emerges.
 500+ trees may cause the output HTML file to load slowly

+Both step 3 and 4 have an option to color the tree in PCA space by mean support (--sup flag) or proportion of polytomy (--tol).
 ```
 python 3d_pca.py RFmatrix_trees_eigenvectors.csv
 ```

 5 - Create a subset of trees with a filter based on the PCA axis values found in plotly; this requires the user to examine the 2d or 3d output and selecting a cut off to create two subsets of tree files for examination
 ```
 python filter_by_pca.py  --eigenvec RFmatrix_trees_eigenvectors.csv --treefile filtered_t
 rees.rr.treefile  --filter 'PC1>=0.033' --filter 'PC1<=0.47' --filter 'PC2<0' --prefix example